CutmanMike/twitchy-doom/README.md

 These parameters can be used with all commands.

-`Delay` - Delays the command by x seconds.
+`Delay=x` Delays the command by x seconds.
 Notification messages are sent first, so this is useful if you want to give the player a warning before the command is executed.

-`NoNotify` - Removes any messsages sent to the player from the command, if the command usually sends any.
+`NoNotify=true` - Removes any messsages sent to the player from the command, if the command usually sends any.

-`NoName` - Removes the username from any actors spawned via the command that would display them usually.
+`NoName=true` - Removes the username from any actors spawned via the command that would display them usually.

 # Creating new Command classes